veelasky/foundry/readme.md

 ### Foundry
 ---

-Collections of useful tools and application's design structure on laravel framework
+Collections of useful tools and application's design pattern on laravel framework

 ### Features
 ---